CarlQLange/cslib/readme.md

 This, by the way, is the nicest usage of the double-colon operator I've ever seen in a language.
 While it's extremely similar to JavaScript (`Number::times` just compiles to `Number.prototype.times`), it's a really nice way to write that.

 In summary, `cslib` is a little sugar to make CoffeeScript just a little bit more like Python.

+*For full usage examples, just read the cslib.coffee file!*